-Table 5.9 presents comprehensive results of niche breadth of all the lizard species recorded at all the study sites.
-The results revealed that Uromastyx hardwickii had significantly narrow niche breadth possibly because U. hardwickii was the only herbivorous lizard recorded in the study area.
+The comprehensive results of niche breadth results revealed that Uromastyx hardwickii had significantly narrow niche breadth possibly because U. hardwickii was the only herbivorous lizard recorded in the study area.
 Varanids too had a significantly narrow niche breadth.
 This could be attributed to the fact that these lizards largely consumed small vertebrates and their eggs in contrast to the insectivorous diet of other smaller lizards.
 Niche breadth was broader in case of Cyrtopodion kachhensis indicating that the species exploited maximum resources in its habitat.